 2006: Invited Speaker Gordon Research Conference on Green Chemistry, Oxford (United Kingdom).

-since 2012: Member of the International Advisory Board of Journal of Flow Chemistry (Akadémiai Kiadó).
+since 2012: Regional Editor for Australia and Member of the International Advisory Board of the Journal of Flow Chemistry (Akadémiai Kiadó).

 since 2009: Member of the Advisory Board of Green Chemistry (RSC).